memgraph/docs/mage/query-modules/python/export-util.md

 <TabItem value="run">

-We are exporting the database to the `output.json` file inside the local folder `export_folder`.
+This Cypher query will export the database to the `output.json` file inside the local folder `export_folder`.

 ```cypher
 CALL export_util.json("export_folder/output.json");